seeyijie/citihdb/README.md

 ### Authors
-See Yi Jie -
+See Yi Jie - Research and coding using **web scraping**, did an impressive job in the UI for **Telegram Bot**

-Ashlyn -
+Ashlyn - Research and coding of the **eligibility and affordibility**.

-Jeremy -
+Jeremy - Debugging and tidying up of the code